Baton (military): Germany

 Imperial Generals (Reichsgeneräle), but especially Imperial Field Marshals (Reichsgeneralfeldmarschälle) of the Army of the Holy Roman Empire of the German Nation carried commando batons (Kommandostäbe) and later Marshal batons (Marschallstäbe).
 Also the supreme commander of the Imperial Army Generalissimus Albrecht von Wallenstein, but also Prince Eugene of Savoy carried such batons as symbols of their authority.
 The Field Marshals of other German states also received a Marschallstab, famous for this tradition was the German Kingdom of Prussia.
 As Arthur Wellesley, 1st Duke of Wellington, also a Generalfeldmarschall of the Prussian Army, died 1852, the Prussian king sent him a special baton (30 cm long) which was put in his coffin alongside his English Marshal baton.
 The batons of the Imperial German Army between 1871 and 1918 are particularly well-known.

 1935–1945

-16 March 1941 starting second from left: three high-ranking German officers with their batons (left to right: Erich Raeder; Walther von Brauchitsch; Wilhelm Keitel).
+16 March 1941, Heldengedenktag. starting from left: four high-ranking German officers with their batons (left to right: Eduard von Böhm-Ermolli; Erich Raeder; Walther von Brauchitsch; Wilhelm Keitel).

-Field Marshall Keitel in May 1945 with his Interimsstab or field service baton.
+Field Marshal Keitel in May 1945 with his Interimsstab or field service baton.

 In Nazi Germany, Generalfeldmarschalls and Großadmirals carried ceremonial batons, specially manufactured by German jewellers.
 Seven styles of batons were awarded to 25 individuals.
 Hermann Göring earned two different-style batons for his Generalfeldmarschall and Reichsmarschall promotions.

 All the batons, except Erich Raeder's, were designed in a similar way: a shaft decorated with Iron Crosses and Wehrmacht eagles.
 Luftwaffe (air force) shafts showed the Balkenkreuz ("beam cross"), whereas Kriegsmarine (navy) shafts had fouled anchors.
 The ends of the batons were decorated with ornate caps.